calvinrempel/NightOwl/README.md

 ### Run the Consul agent

-To run the Consul agent, simply enter this into your Terminal/Command Prompt:
+To run the Consul agent, enter this into your Terminal/Command Prompt:

     $ consul agent -server -bootstrap-expect 1 -data-dir <data-directory>